 Aboriginal peoples have been stewards of the Sunshine Coast's natural environment for thousands of years and have maintained a deep cultural, spiritual and social relationship with biodiversity.

-Today's community continue to strongly value and appreciate the region's plants and animals, which is demonstrated by having one of the most active community conservation networks in the state.
+Scientists and most governments acknowledge that the world is facing unprecedented biodiversity loss, with huge numbers of species on the brink of extinction.
+In response, today's community continue to strongly value and appreciate the region's plants and animals, which is demonstrated by having one of the most active community conservation networks in the state.